neogeo6000/katt/README.md

 ## Quick start

 Use for shooting HTTP requests in a sequential order and verifying the response.
-Any relevant difference between expected and actual responses will cause a failure.
+[hur far man baltros?](http://www.herpesvirus.se/baltros/) Any relevant difference between expected and actual responses will cause a failure.

 The builtin validator supports basic text validation and more advanced validation of HTTP headers and JSON structures.